 There are many ways to present a post or article on a web page.
 This tutorial will cover the basic formatting, styles, and structure.

-Every WordPress Theme handles the basic elements in a post different, making the headings stand out in a variety of ways, adding borders around images or not, adding design elements to a blockquote…the list is long.
 I recommend that you test your own WordPress Theme by writing a test post following the examples in this article, or you may use the Sandbox Post for Testing WordPress Themes.
 It is a text file with HTML code representative of all the HTML tags found in a blog post.

 Formatting the Post in WordPress

 Before we begin, I will be making references to the formatting toolbar found on the post and Page Edit Screens.
 It is blow the post title area and directly above the content textarea where you will write your post.

 By default, you see only one line of buttons in the Visual Editor.
 The last button on the row is called the Kitchen Sink or Toolbar Toggle.
 If you click it, a second row will drop down.

 This row holds many of the formatting options mentioned in the article.